riiswa/colony-ant-simulator/README.md

 # Colony Ant Simulator

-A program created to simulate ants' behaviour in Python 3
+This is a program designed to simulate the behavior of ants using Python 3.

-## Explanation of ants' behaviour.
+## Explanation of Ants' behaviour.

-### An ant (called a "scout") travels more or less at random around the colony;
+### An ant (Referred to as a "Scout") travels more or less at random around the colony;

 - If the scout discovers a food source it returns more or less directly to the nest, leaving a trail of pheromones on it's way;
-     - These pheromones being attractive, ants passing nearby will tend to follow, in a more or less direct way, this trail;
+     - These pheromones attract other ants, causing them to follow the trail;
-     - When the scouts return to the nest, these same ants will strengthen the trail.
+     - When ants return to the nest they reinforce the trail with more pheromones.

-- If two trails are possible to reach the same food source, the shortest one will be covered by more scouts than the long track;
+- When two paths lead to the same food source, the shorter one is used by more scouts compared to the longer path.
-     - Hence the short track will be more and more reinforced, and therefore more and more attractive;
+     - This causes the short path to become increasingly reinforced and attractive.
-     - The long track will eventually disappear, as pheromones are volatile;
+     - Over time, the pheromones on the long path evaporate, causing it to disappear.
-     - In the long term, all ants have determined and "chosen" the shortest track.
+     - Eventually, ants only will use the shortest path.

-## Launching the program, and program parameters.
+## Running the Program, and Setting Parameters.

 > **ⓘ Note**\
-> As of now with the current code (?) , and Dependencies, It seems this program can't run.
+> At the moment this program can't run, it seems that the current dependencies prevent the program from launching.

-The simplest method of launching is by executing the command below, by default the game will launch in "Theory" Mode
+To launch the program, use the following command.
+By default, the game starts in "Theory" mode, think of it as "Arcade" mode:
 ```bash
 python3 colony_ant_simulator.py
 ```
-Use "reality" mode:
+You can switch to "Reality" mode with the following command, think of "Reality" mode as "Realism" mode:
 ```bash
 python3 colony_ant_simulator.py -m reality
 ```

-Get help with option -h:
+For help with the options use the -h:
 ```bash
 usage: Colony ant simulator [-h] [-m [{theory,reality}]] [n_ants]